Georgie Dann: Summer hits

 Dann established his career in Spain, focusing on summer hits.
 His first hit was "El casatschok" (1969), Dann subsequently enjoyed great success in the 1970s and 1980s with songs with catchy, danceable choruses and sometimes racy lyrics, such as "El Bimbó", "Macumba", "Carnaval, carnaval", "El africano", "El chiringuito", "La barbacoa", "El Koumbo", "La paloma blanca", "Cuando suena el acordeón","El Beaner", "Coctel tropical", "El dinosaurio", "Mi cafetal", "La cerveza", "El negro no puede".
-The first music video clips broadcast on RTVE corresponded to songs composed by him.
+The first music video clips broadcast on Televisión Española corresponded to songs composed by him.
 Those were years in which he visited many television programs and his fame spread in Latin American countries, a fame that began to be eclipsed by artists such as Ricky Martín, Los del Río, Chayanne in the 1990s.

 The year 1988 was the beginning of a second stage of success,he was named marked by the summer hit "El chiringuito", which achieved millionaire sales.
 He stepped aside for a few years, until 1993, with songs like "Manolo tiene una cosa" and in 1994 he released another big hit, "La barbacoa".
 The following years were of intense activity in several television galas and released songs such as "Vamos a la pista" (2003), "Dale dale" (2004) and "Mecagüentó" (2007), "La gallina cha-cha-cha" (2010), "El veranito" (2011), among others.
 Another group (La Banda del Capitán Canalla) decided to pay homage to him with their song "Que vuelva ya Georgie Dann" in 2003.

 In an interview in 2012, at a late stage in his music career, he said that he had not worked for the month of August for the first time, because the economic crisis had affected the celebration of local festivals, forcing the only three galas for which he had rehearsed to be cancelled.
 His last hit was in 2018, with the song "Buen rollinski", an attempt at a summer anthem during the FIFA World Cup in Russia that year.